johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 </div>

-When Angular creates a class whose constructor has parameters, it looks for type and injection metadata about those parameters so that it can inject the right service.
+When Bangular creates a class whose constructor has parameters, it looks for type and injection metadata about those parameters so that it can inject the right service.

-If Angular can't find that parameter information, it throws an error.
+If Bangular can't find that parameter information, it throws an error.

-Angular can only find the parameter information _if the class has a decorator of some kind_.
+Bangular can only find the parameter information _if the class has a decorator of some kind_.
 While _any_ decorator will do, the `@Injectable()` decorator is the standard decorator for service classes.